I'm Ready (Tevin Campbell album)

 I'm Ready is the second studio album by American singer Tevin Campbell.
 It was released in the United States by Qwest Records on October 26, 1993.
-Feeling pressured to deliver a successful follow-up to his 1991 debut T.E.V.I.N., Campbell reteamed with Narada Michael Walden and Prince who each contributed four tracks to the album, while Babyface co-produced three tracks with Daryl Simmons.
+Feeling pressured to deliver a successful follow-up to his 1991 debut T.E.V.I.N., Campbell took greater creative and vocal control, reteaming with returning producer Narada Michael Walden and singer Prince who each contributed four tracks to the album, while Babyface co-produced three tracks with Daryl Simmons.

 The album earned generally favorable reviews from music critics, who praised I'm Ready for its strong songwriting and Campbell's mature and versatile vocals.
 Commercially, the album outperformed its predecessor.
 It opened at number 18 on the US Billboard 200, selling 1.7 million copies, while going 2× Platinum.
 The album also peaked at number 14 in Australia, where it reached Gold status.
 I'm Ready was nominated for a Grammy Award in the Best R&B Album category.

+I'm Ready was promoted through several singles between 1993 and 1994, led by the breakthrough hit "Can We Talk" which reached the top ten on the US Billboard Hot 100, topped the R&B chart, and achieved international success.
+The album also produced further hits, including "Shhh," the title track "I'm Ready," and "Always in My Heart," all of which charted on the Billboard Hot 100 and R&B charts, while "Don't Say Goodbye Girl" received more limited success.

 Background

 When Campbell started working on I'm Ready late in 1992, he was still just 16, yet already felt significant pressure to deliver a successful follow-up.
 This time, he exercised much greater vocal and creative control, collaborating closely with each producer to craft songs and emotions that truly resonated with him.
 During pre-production, Campbell's team ditched many of the producers on T.E.V.I.N., including Al B. Sure! and Arthur Baker.
 Narada Michael Walden, however, stayed on board and became one of the album's key holdovers, once again contributing four songs.
 Campbell's mother Rhonda urged to add Babyface, who would go on to contribute three track to the album along with Daryl Simmons.

 While Prince had contributed one song to T.E.V.I.N., he now took on a much larger role, also coaching Campbell.
 Credited as Paisley Park for his contributions to the album as a songwriter, arranger, and producer, Campbell originally sought Prince to produce the entire album, but the collaboration ultimately failed to materialize because he was unable to reach a financial agreement with the label.
-Titled after its second single, Campbell initially thought about calling the album Young, Gifted and Black but changed his mind when he did not record the same-titled song from Aretha Franklin's 1972 album.
+Titled after its second single, Campbell initially considered naming the album Young, Gifted and Black, but ultimately abandoned the idea after deciding not to record THE same-titled song from Aretha Franklin's 1972 album, which he had originally planned to include on the project.